CNC Job Setup Planning Sheet Skip to main content

 2. Add Cutting Tools

-Up to 8 tools: tool number, description, diameter, flutes (milling) or nose radius (turning), SFM, and feed per tooth.
+Up to 8 tools: tool number, description, diameter, effective teeth or lips, SFM, feed input, and turning nose radius.

 5. Print or Export

-Preview in professional shop format with sign-off lines.
-Export as PDF for posting.
+Preview a shop-format planning sheet with sign-off lines.
+Export as PDF for review and prove-out notes.

 Built For

-• Job shop machinists managing multiple part numbers
+• Job shop machinists managing repeat part numbers with known source gaps visible

-• Training programs teaching setup planning and documentation
+• Training programs teaching setup planning and source boundaries

-• Shops transitioning from hand-written setup cards to digital documentation
+• Shops transitioning from hand-written setup cards to digital planning documentation

 Features & Capabilities